Michaela Hippey has the solid foundations of a great small firm. She had built a team of working mums, all of whom had a passion for flexible working.

 At the same time, we were discussing what words Michaela’s clients would use to describe her firm, and Michaela wasn’t sure what they would say.
 Together we agreed that she would send out a simple Google form as a survey, which led to words like “plain speaking” and “invested” coming to light.

-At the end of the workshop, we were all in agreement that the name Hippey was here to stay, as it reflected the personal nature of Michael’s firm well, but we all thought the logo needed updating.
+At the end of the workshop, we were all in agreement that the name Hippey was here to stay, as it reflected the personal nature of Michaela’s firm well, but we all thought the logo needed updating.

 A few months later we actually met Michaela in person at Xerocon London!
 After a few selfies and chats, Michaela started chatting with our graphic designer, Chryzia, about her ideas for a refreshed logo.